 Does Trauma Play a Role in Blank Mind?

 Many people who undergo a traumatic event can feel like their mind has been shut off.
-They may also not experience any emotions as well.
+They may also feel numb and can’t have any emotions as well.
 This is a survival mechanism.
 The brain tries to protect the person from the extreme negative emotions after a traumatic event.
 Sometimes, along with shutting off the emotional centers of the brain, your ability to think is also compromised.

 Someone who experienced a traumatic episode can feel like they are on auto pilot.
 They may feel like a robot, simply living life but not fully present.
 From the outside, they may even seem fine, but on the inside, they may feel empty, devoid of thoughts and emotions.